ezefranca/FSK-Arduino-iOS/README.md

 How to use
 ====

 This libraries have a propouse work with an Arduino using a Sofmodem Shield* to communicate with iOS using FSK.
 Currently, the source code of the SoftModem is not made as a framework.
-If you want to use SoftModem in your project, the source code you have two ways:
+If you want to use SoftModem in your project, you have two ways:

-## Adding MBProgressHUD to your project
+## Adding FSK-Arduino-iOS to your project

 ### Cocoapods